codefroglabs/marco/README.md

 > [!NOTE]
 > Marco is freshly extracted from PureBlazor.
 We're working through demos, documentations, and picking up the progress.
+You may find certain actions don't yet work and the code lacks organization.

 # Marco